Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes: The Privileged Complexity of the Thue-Morse Word

-By this Theorem the longest privileged proper border of a privileged factor $w$ of $t$ can't overlap with itself in $w$.
+By this theorem the longest privileged proper border $u$ of a privileged factor $w$ of $t$ cannot overlap with itself in $w$, that is, $|u| \leq |w|/2$.
 In what follows, we implicitly assume this fact.
-Using overlap-freeness by mere inspection we obtain the following:
+Using overlap-freeness, by mere inspection we obtain the following:

-\begin{lemma} Every factor of $t$ of length at least four admits a unique interpretation by $\varphi$.
-Every factor of $t$ of length at least seven admits a unique interpretation by $\theta$. \end{lemma}
+\begin{lemma} Every factor of $t$ of length at least $4$ admits a unique interpretation by $\varphi$.
+Every factor of $t$ of length at least $7$ admits a unique interpretation by $\theta$. \end{lemma}

-Using this Lemma we are able to prove the following important Proposition:
+Using this lemma we are able to prove the following important proposition:

 \begin{proposition} Let $w, u \in \Fac(t)$ be such that $|w| \geq |u| \geq 2$.
 Then $|\theta(w)|_{\theta(u)} = |w|_u$. \end{proposition} \begin{proof} Clearly always $|\theta(w)|_{\theta(u)} \geq |w|_u$.
 Say $\theta(u)$ occurs in $\theta(w)$, so $\theta(w) = \alpha \theta(u) \beta$ for some words $\alpha$ and $\beta$.
 There must exist words $\lambda$ and $\mu$ such that $\theta(\lambda) = \alpha$ and $\theta(\mu) = \beta$, since otherwise $\theta(u)$ would admit two interpretations by $\theta$, which is impossible by \autoref{lem:unique_interpretation} as $|\theta(u)| \geq 8$.
 Hence $w = \lambda u \mu$.
 This proves that $|\theta(w)|_{\theta(u)} \leq |w|_u$. \end{proof}